microsoft/azure-schema-operator/README.md

     namespace: default
 ```

-The template defines the cluster list (`sampleadx`) and a regular expression
- to filter databases by thier name (`tenant_` is our sample filter but can be any regexp)
+The template defines the cluster list (`sampleadx`) and a regular expression to filter databases by their name (`tenant_` is our sample filter but can be any regexp).

 ## Authentication

-the `schema-operator` needs access and perimssions on the target databases.
+The `schema-operator` needs access and perimssions on the target databases.
-Authorisation can be defined either by `MSI` (recommanded) or by defining a secret.
+Authorization can be defined either by `MSI` (recommended) or by defining a secret.

-To use `MSI`, `AZURE_USE_MSI` environemt variable needs to be defined on the manager pod.
+To use `MSI`, the `AZURE_USE_MSI` environment variable needs to be defined on the manager pod.

 To use a secret, we need to define a secret with the relevant credentials: